banhbaoxamlan/X230-Hackintosh/README.md

 #### I am not responsible for any damages you may cause.

+- Complete EFI packs are available in the releases page.

+- Please don't clone or download the main branch for daily use.

 #### CONTACT:
  - Email: thebinhluong0519@gmail.com
  - Telegram: +84 867-450-107